TheKingSnow/20kEvent/README.md

 q "**What is the OST that plays during the final scene of *GAME OF THRONES*?**" a "A Song of Ice and Fire"

-q "**What is the OST that plays during the final scene of Season 3 of *GAME OF THRONES*?**" a "Mhysa"
+q "**What is the OST that plays during the final scene of Season 3 of *GAME OF THRONES*?
+Hint: episode title!**" a "Mhysa"

-q "**What is the OST that plays during the final scene of Season 4 of *GAME OF THRONES*?**" a "The Children"
+q "**What is the OST that plays during the final scene of Season 4 of *GAME OF THRONES*?
+Hint: episode title!**" a "The Children"

 q "**Ramin Djawadi, composer for GOT and HOTD, composed what other HBO Original Series?**" a "Westworld"

-q "**Who is the last named character to die in *GAME OF THRONES*?**" a "Daenerys Targaryen", "Daenerys"
+q "**Who is the last named character to die in *GAME OF THRONES*?**" a "Daenerys Targaryen", "Daenerys", "Dany"

 q "**Who is the first named character to die in *GAME OF THRONES*?**" a "Ser Waymar Royce", "Waymar", "Waymar Royce"